GT-IMPACT/impact-front/public/en/wiki/machines/multimixingmachine.md

 ##### General

 Performs all the recipes of the singleblock analog.
 Modes are switched with a screwdriver.

-Can work with multiple circuits in different bass modes \Buses separated on\ (switched with a screwdriver while holding down the Shift key).
-Recipe is made with the circuitry that is in the same bass as the material.
+Can work with a lot of programmed circuits that are in different Input Buses in 'Bus separated on' mode (switched with a screwdriver while holding down the Shift key).
+The recipe is executed with the circuit that is in the same Input Bus as the materials.

 ##### Important!